danehans/cilium-demos/bgp-cp/README.md

 # BGP Control Plane

-This is a demonstration of using Cilium BGP Control Plane (BGP CP) to advertise routes to an external BGP speaking router.
+This is a demonstration of using Cilium BGP Control Plane (BGP CP) to advertise routes to an external BGP speaking router and route between two clusters.
 Each cluster does the following:

 1. Runs 2 nginx pods managed as a deployment.
 2. Exposes the nginx pods as a service.